GIXLabs/GIXLabs.github.io/how_to/first_lasercut.md

 ## Download a Sample File

 Before getting started with the instructions below, download the cut file [here](/assets/images/first_laser_cut/gix_first_cut.svg).
-You may need to right click the previous link and select "Save as."
+You may need to right click the previous link and select "Save link as."
 Keep in mind that different colors will operate differently when uploaded to the Glowforge.
 For example:

 - What the file looks like
   ![DifferentColor](/assets/images/first_laser_cut/different_color.png)